danielhuggins/jinja_prompt_chaining_system/llm_spec.md

    * Prevent automatic HTML escaping of special characters like `<`, `>`, `&`
    * Ensure LLM queries and responses preserve exact formatting and characters
    * This behavior is appropriate for prompt engineering where HTML escaping is rarely desired
+8. Provide exportable API functions for library users:
+   * Enable programmatic rendering of prompt templates with the same semantics as the CLI
+   * Support both synchronous and asynchronous rendering
+   * Accept both file paths and Python dictionaries for context data
+   * Maintain the same logging and output capabilities as the CLI

 ## 2. Project Structure